galbiston/geosparql-jena/README.md

 ```

 More information on SPARQL querying using Apache Jena can be found on their website (https://jena.apache.org/tutorials/sparql.html).
-If your dataset needs to be separate from your application and accessed over HTTP then you probably need the GeoSPARQL Fuseki project(https://github.com/galbiston/geosparql-fuseki).
+If your dataset needs to be separate from your application and accessed over HTTP then you probably need the GeoSPARQL Fuseki project (https://github.com/galbiston/geosparql-fuseki).
-The GeoSPARQL functionality needs to be setup where the dataset is located.
+The GeoSPARQL functionality needs to be setup in the application or Fuseki server where the dataset is located.

 ### API
 The library can be used as an API in Java.